DataCueCo/slate/source/index.html.md

 | `category_name` | If `page_type` = `'category'` | On category pages, name of currently viewed category
 | `term`          | If `page_type` = `'search'`   | On search results page, current search term

 On product pages, you can also add an optional property `product_update` to the config object, to ensure that the most important information about your products is always synchronized.
-Following fields are supported at this time:
+The following fields are supported at this time:

 | Property        | Description |
 | --------------- | ----------- |
+| `name`          | Name of the product
 | `price`         | Current price, after all discouts applied
 | `full_price`    | Base price without any discounts
 | `photo_url`     | URL of the main product photo